bcgov/bctw-api/bctw-api/doc/bctw_roles_and_permissions.md

 ### Issues to sort out
 <!-- 1.
 Why does a user with `lieutenant/subowner` permission actually need to be able to unattach devices from an animal? - to perform mortality events etc -->
 1. which permissions/roles can create objects?
 Ex. currently role
-1. An admin needs to be able to change object ownership
+1. An admin needs to be able to change object ownership, how?
 1. emailing requests to admin?
+1. how important is it for the admin to be able to edit the owner permission requests?

+## To implement
+* modify data table component to search or group by ex: population unit
+*